fixiple/FlowSync/README.md

 # TODO for TaskList features
 - [x] passing a custom list prop
 - [x] adding data to the list
-- [ ] tasks that are done, have to be marked with the .done class
+- [x] tasks that are done, have to be marked with the .done class
-    - [ ] how to check state of checkbox(if it's true or false), then if true add .done class to input
+    - [x] how to check state of checkbox(if it's true or false), then if true add .done class to input

 ## optional features
 - [ ] delete individual tasks
-- [ ] update of individual tasks ???
+- [ ] update of individual tasks

 ----------
 ----------